Nepal travel guide

 There have been a number of recent air accidents in Nepal.

 On 26 February 2016, an Air Kasthamandap plane with 11 passengers on board crashed while flying between Nepalgunj and Jumla.
+Two members of the crew were killed.

 On 24 February 2016, a Tara Air plane with 20 passengers on board crashed while flying between Pokhara and Jomsom.
+Twenty-three passengers were killed.

 On 28 September 2012 a Sita Air Dornier aircraft flying from Kathmandu to Lukla crashed south-west of Kathmandu shortly after take-off.
 Nineteen people were killed including 7 British nationals.
 The Air Accident Investigation Commission of Nepal has issued a report of the accident.
 The report could not determine the exact cause of the crash but made a number of recommendations aimed at improving safety.